mohamedsaif/IntelligentExperiences.OnContainers/src/services/README.md

 >NOTE: To use AKS Virtual Nodes, you need first to enable it on your AKS cluster.
 Check out the [documentation here using Azure CLI](https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-cli)

 Another important note when using KEDA with Azure Service Bus, you need to have a connection string that scoped at the level of the topic (not at the namespace level).
-That is why I added a special service bus connection SAS into a separate variable under the secrets deployment ``` KEDA_SERVICE_BUS_CONNECTION ```.
+That is why I added a special service bus connection SAS into a separate variable under the secrets deployment ``` KEDA_SERVICE_BUS_CONNECTION ``` which can basically can be the same connection but with ```;EntityPath=TOPIC_NAME``` at the end.

+During the prerequisites steps, you already created a SAS policy for each topic to be used as the relative KEDA connection.

 >NOTE: You can check the current enhancement issue mentioned above on [GitHub](https://github.com/kedacore/keda/issues/215)